aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

 `getExistingIndices` prints out a list of indices present in our cluster.
 Since we've just created a cluster the only index present there is ``.kibana_1`` (your name might differ), an internal index used to maintain backups when upgrading or migrating Dashboards.

-Getting Data
+Getting data
 ------------

 Now that we have our cluster running, it is time to get some data for our experiments!

 We’ll use a dataset from `Kaggle <https://www.kaggle.com/>`_ -  *Epicurious - Recipes with Rating and Nutrition*.
 It contains over 20k recipes and is perfect for data exploration!
-Download `full_format_recipes.json <https://www.kaggle.com/hugodarwood/epirecipes?select=full_format_recipes.json>`_  , unzip and put it into the project folder.
+Download `full_format_recipes.json <https://www.kaggle.com/hugodarwood/epirecipes?select=full_format_recipes.json>`_, unzip and put it into the project folder.

 Indexing data
 --------------